Edina MealFund COVID-19 Response Team

 These included Edina Give and Go, a frequent partner of the Ed Fund.

 “Our typical work… focuses on ensuring students have access to the academic, arts and athletic opportunities that happen outside of the school day,” said Edina Give and Go Executive Director Maggie McCracken.
-“Think music lessons, driver’s ed instruction and summer activities.”
+“Think music lessons, driver’s education instruction and summer activities.”
 In the 2018-19 school year alone, Give and Go unlocked 480 such opportunities for 250 students across the district.